mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 In the ideal situation, where the message is completely under the control of your system, it will already be in the appropriate format for your component to parse and process.
-However, frequently the message will either be raised by an entity external to your system and, even when it's another system component if the calling semantics are not in process and/or enforced by a statically checked API then your component will still need to validate the message and enforce some kind of 'contract' on the context and shape of the data.
+However, frequently the message will either be raised by an entity external to your system and, even when it's another system component if the calling semantics are not in-process and/or enforced by a statically checked API then your component will still need to validate the message and enforce some kind of 'contract' on the context and shape of the data.

 When carrying out this contract enforcement it's a good idea to try and obey Postel's law.
 Accept the message and validate the expected inputs only for the parts of the message your specific component is interested in.
-However, you don't have to reject a message that sends data that your component is not interested in, in that case it is possible to simply drop data of no interest.
+However, you don't have to reject a message that sends data that your component is not interested in.
+In that case it is possible to simply drop data of no interest.
 With some thought, it is also possible to accept data in a slightly different format and transform it to the format you require although care should be taken with this approach as in many cases you will be making assumptions that may not be valid and the transformation itself can be a lossy process, for example, transforming